roman-rezinkin/RomanStaticSG/README.md

 # RomanStaticSG
 ## Welcome to Romans Static Site Generator v.0.1
 ## About RomanStaticSG
 RomanStaticSG is made in python.
 It is a simple static site generator.
 It accepts an input file, or input folder.
+The current file types that are parsed are text and markdown.
+Markdown however currently only supports heading level 1 parsing.
 The program will then take the accepted files and create basic html webpages, as well as an index.html file.
 The script also allows you to input a custom output directory, so that the files could be saved in a custom location.
 ## How to Use RomanStaticSG
 ***Python 3.9+ Required***
 To use RomanStaticSG simply type